OsuP3/TetrisSDL/README.md

 # Tetris - Game Loop
-# Tetris, In progress, playable but needs more gameplay elements
+# Tetris, Completed, but has bugs